Zone-tailed hawk: Behaviour and ecology

-The bird's flight feathers closely resembles those of the turkey vulture.
+The bird's flight feathers closely resemble those of the turkey vulture.
 Zone-tailed hawks soar with their wings held in a dihedral position (pointing slightly upwards), rocking from side to side, a flight style that parallels that of turkey vultures.
-Bird guides caution against confusing them with the much more common turkey vulture, but at a reasonable distance one can distinguish them from vultures by their smaller size, the typical hawk shape of the wings and head, and the pale stripe on the tail.
+Bird guides caution against confusing them with the much more common turkey vulture, but at a reasonable distance, one can distinguish them from vultures by their smaller size, the typical hawk shape of the wings and head, and the pale stripe on the tail.
 Since vultures frequently can be seen flying in numbers (groups are called "kettles"), zone-tailed hawks can mingle with them and are perhaps most often missed by the human eye in such kettles.

 Breeding

 The mating season of the species varies geographically but is almost always in the first half of the year.
 In the northern reaches of the range, the breeding season is mid-April through July, whereas in Trinidad and Ecuador, it is February through June.
-Eggs have been found as late as August in Colombia, implying an only loose breeding season in the true tropics.
-The mating pair perform a courtship display, which may include engaging in aerial loops, dives and rolls with each other.
-The nest is typical of hawks: a big, bulky assemblage of sticks, lined with green leaves, usually built in the top or in the main fork of a tree, in this case at 7.5 to 30 m above the ground.
-Typically, tall trees such as a cottonwood or pine tree are selected, and the nest may be in the open or concealed by foliage.
+Eggs have been found as late as August in Colombia, implying only a loose breeding season in the true tropics.
+The mating pair performs a courtship display, which may include engaging in aerial loops, dives, and rolls with each other.
+The nest is typical of hawks: a big, bulky assemblage of sticks, lined with green leaves, usually built on the top or the main fork of a tree, in this case at 7.5 to 30 m above the ground.
+Typically, tall trees such as cottonwood or pine trees are selected, and the nest may be in the open or concealed by foliage.
 Occasionally, nests are found on cliffs.

 The clutch comprises one to three, typically two, white eggs, often marked with brown.
 Incubation lasts for around 28 to 35 days and typically the female incubates, while being fed by the male, although the male may occasionally incubate.
 The young are semi-altricial at hatching and are covered in gray down.
 They grow slowly for the first 7 days of life and then considerably faster from 7 to 21 days old.
 As is common in raptors the older sibling often kills the younger one or outcompetes it for food; only occasionally do both survive to adulthood.
 The younger hatchling is sometimes referred to as the "spare" one since it may be tended to more directly if the first dies.
 The young fledge at 42 to 50 days, though are not typically self-assured fliers until around a week later.
 They may remain in their parents' care until the following breeding season, though in migratory populations, the young and adults often separate.
 There have been no extensive reports on longevity and mortality in the species.